syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/orthogonal.md

 ![Editing Orthogonal Segment in Blazor Diagram](../../images/blazor-diagram-edit-orthogonal-segment.gif)

-## How to customize Orthogonal Segment Thumb Shape and Style
+## How to customize Orthogonal Segment Thumb Shape

 The [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal) connector supports an arbitrary number of segments between its source and target points.
-By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a rhombus shape in Grey color.
+By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a circle shape in Grey color.
 You can customize the appearance of these segments using the SegmentThumbSettings property.
-This property allows you to choose from several predefined shapes and customize their styles.
-Shapes can be changed only when the InheritSegmentThumbShape enum is added to connector constraints.
+This property allows you to choose from several predefined shapes.
+The shapes will be visible only when the DragSegmentThumb enum is added to the connector constraints.
 The following predefined shapes are provided:

 | Shape name | Shape |
 |-------- | -------- |